Skip to main content

 What you can do with the API

-• Products — Create, update, list, and retrieve products and price variants.
+• Products — Create, update, delete, list, and retrieve products.

-• Orders — List and retrieve order details.
+• Orders — List and retrieve order details with expandable line items and customers.

-• Customers — List, retrieve, and manage customer records.
+• Customers — List, create, update, and retrieve customer records.

-• Checkouts — Create checkout sessions and retrieve checkout details.
+• Checkouts — Create checkout sessions, retrieve, and update checkout details.
+Create checkouts with line items or for paying an invoice.

-• Checkout links — Create and manage shareable checkout links.
+• Checkout links — Full CRUD: create, update, delete, list, and retrieve shareable checkout links.

 • Experiences — List and retrieve experiences and their content.

-• Discounts — Create and manage discount codes.
+• Discounts — Create, update, delete, list, and retrieve discount codes.

-• Blog posts — Create and manage blog content.
+• Blog posts — List and retrieve blog posts.
+Filter by status.

 Authentication